 Membership Proposed NARO could be interpreted as the ONC being the decision-maker and involved in quasi-judicial issues about what constitutes membership.
 The ONC enforces the NARO only.
 The recognized neighborhood association establishes how membership is determined in its bylaws, not the ONC.
 The bylaws must clearly identify how membership is established.
 Proposed NARO has contradictory language that states "only those persons within the boundaries of the association who have affirmatively joined the neighborhood association may be counted as members: and also states that membership is open to "owning property."
-Proposed NARO states that membership must be open to any resident living, renting, or owning a business within the recognized neighborhood association boundaries, including individuals who own property within the boundaries.
+Proposed NARO states that membership must be open to all adult persons residing within the neighborhood boundaries, and to each place of business within the boundaries.
 Miscellaneous NARO Feedback Proposed NARO will destroy neighborhood associations and voices of residents.
 Proposed NARO makes it difficult for volunteer neighborhood association members to accomplish new requirements.
 Any specific examples of how Proposed NARO may appear to reduce City's responsibility to neighborhood will be evaluated.
 Proposed NARO requires more engagement with a wider group of residents.
 Proposed NARO does not address the use of Nextdoor in neighborhood associations.
 Nextdoor is an independent organization and the ONC as a branch of city government does not have any oversight of Nextdoor processes and policies.
 Proposed NARO does not address establishing a polling system to educate neighborhood associations in city issues.
 The role of a neighborhood association should include polling among its members and other associations.
-If a neighborhood association wants
+If a neighborhood association wants to establish polling within their boundaries, they can add this process to their bylaws.
 Proposed NARO would make finding new volunteers for neighborhood difficult.
+The proposed NARO aims to promote democratic processes that allow access to membership for all persons within the boundaries of the recognized neighborhood association.
 Proposed NARO should be revised to eliminate bureaucratic language.
+Comment noted and reviewed.
+All legislation relies on specific language in order to clearly define legal requirements, which is the case with the proposed NARO.
 Proposed NARO should only be revised, not replaced.

-Proposed NARO should be revised to correct numeric errors, and to clarify confusing language pertaining to elections, what type of information should be shared, what constitutes "best efforts," etc.
+When there are significant revisions to legislation, it is customary to rewrite the legislation instead of revising.
+Proposed NARO should be revised to correct numeric errors, and to clarify confusing language pertaining to elections, what type of information should be shared, what constitutes "best efforts," etc. Numeric errors have been corrected.
+Language has been reviewed and revised to more clearly define "best efforts" and "good faith," namely, that reasonable steps, best efforts and good faith are outlined by specifying what is expected of a recognized neighborhood association in term of notifying people and businesses within its boundaries, e.g., posted notice of meetings in a prominent location within the boundaries and utilizing other communication venues such as